-Located about a half hour outside of Quebec City lies one of Canada’s hidden natural gems, Canyon Sainte-Anne in Beaupré, Quebec.
-And let me tell you, it is well worth the drive!
-At Canyon Ste-Anne, you will get to view a gorgeous waterfall plunging down jagged rocks from three different suspension bridges on your adventure.
-As much as we loved exploring Quebec City, we enjoyed a change of pace by hiking through the forest and marveling at a beautiful waterfall and gorge without having to drive very far.
+Only a half hour outside of Quebec City lies one of Canada’s hidden natural gems, Canyon Ste-Anne in Beaupré, Quebec.
+And let me tell you, it is well worth the drive.
+At Canyon Sainte-Anne, you’ll view a gorgeous waterfall plunging down jagged rocks.
+You’ll walk across three different suspension bridges on your adventure.
+As much as we loved exploring the cobblestone streets of Quebec City, this was a fantastic change of pace.
+It’s always amazing to see the wonders of nature.

 History of Canyon Ste-Anne

 As we left the main ticket booth, we walked down a dirt path towards the canyon.
 Along the way, we saw a few animal sculptures that were great fun for the kids (and for us, as posed with the bear statue!).
-We liked how there were fun things for children to play around, but it was kept away from the actual waterfall itself to preserve the beauty of the area.
+There are fun things for the kids, but it isn’t right in the middle of the natural waterfall and gorge area.
 We approached the first bridge at the top of the gorge, the Mestachibo Bridge.

 The Mestachibo Bridge